Garden of Meditation

 Here's an additional quote from the 1965 version of the guide book: Directly across from the park is the Lithuanian Wayside Shrine, where a carved wooden cross memorializes those who have given their lives in defense of Lithuanian freedom.
 (CD #25 Set 137 #1)

 The plaque at the base of the Lithuanian Wayside Cross.
+The cross was left in the park when the Fair ended, but disappeared mysteriously in the 1990s.
 (CD #25 Set 137 #2)